Brain & other nervous system cancer

 What is brain and other nervous system cancer?

-Brain cancer is the growth of abnormal cells in the tissues of the brain and the central nervous system (including the spinal cord and nerves associated with hearing, sight, and smell).
+Brain cancer is the growth of abnormal cells in the tissues of the brain and the central nervous system.
 Other types of cancer can spread to the brain from a different part of the body.
-This spreading is a common occurrence but is not considered brain cancer when the origin of the cancer is in a different organ.
+It is not considered brain cancer when the origin of the cancer is in a different organ.

 What are the risk factors for brain cancer?

 Ionizing radiation is the only well-established environmental risk factor for brain cancer.
-Certain types of ionizing radiation are used in medical tests (such as x-rays), which is unlike the non-ionizing radiation produced by cell phones, which employ radio waves.
+Certain types of ionizing radiation are used in medical tests such as x-rays.
+This is unlike non-ionizing radiation produced by cell phones.
 Because the brain is composed of many specialized cells, more than 120 different types of brain cancer can be classified.
-This diversity, combined with its poor prognosis, makes brain cancer difficult to study.
+This diversity makes brain cancer difficult to study.

 How can brain cancer be prevented?